bartonicek/plotscape/packages/plotscaper/README.md

 function, as all the important stuff happens when the HTML for the figure gets generated)

+The individual plots can still be resized by pressing and holding the `S` key and then dragging a widget in the bottom right of the plot area.
+Note however that this may result in gaps in the layout.

 ## Performance

 While `plotscaper` wasn’t designed specifically for performance, it can